 The final requirement is that the server or domain name that the client is connecting to must match one of the names on the SSL certificate.

-For example, if the clients use the URL https://webmail.exchangeserverpro.net/owa to connect to Outlook Web App, then the SSL certificate on the Exchange server must include the name “webmail.exchangeserverpro.net”.
+For example, if the clients use the URL https://mail.exchangeserverpro.net/owa to connect to Outlook Web App, then the SSL certificate on the Exchange server must include the name “mail.exchangeserverpro.net”.

-For example, an internet-facing Client Access server named “excas1″ in the “exchangeserverpro.net” domain may need:
+For example, an Exchange 2013 server in the “exchangeserverpro.net” domain may need:

-- the OWA, OA, Activesync external URL names, eg “mail.exchangeserverpro.net”
+- the OWA, Outlook Anywhere, Activesync external URL names, eg “mail.exchangeserverpro.net”

 - the Autodiscover name for the primary SMTP namespace, eg “autodiscover.exchangeserverpro.net”